 After taking over the finances for her family, Carolyn spoke with her accountant to inform him that she hired a personal finance manager earlier in the year—Eddy & Schein Group.
 He was unfamiliar with this service, but Carolyn was already appreciating the benefits of the support provided by Rebecca Eddy of Eddy & Schein.
 Carolyn and Rebecca entered a year’s worth of checking information into Quicken.
 When tax season rolled around, Carolyn pulled out two huge Redweld file folders filled with receipts that she and her husband had been collecting.
 These were similar to what her husband had given their accountant each year in the past.
 The arrival of a Tax Organizer Booklet from her accountant proved completely overwhelming.
 However, with Rebecca’s help, she worked her way through the file folders and Tax Organizer.

 Together, they sorted tax-deductible receipts and threw out irrelevant papers.
 By comparing the supporting documents, they checked the accuracy of the Quicken report they had printed for the previous year.
 They then used the relevant 1099s to fill out the Tax Organizer.
 In the end, Carolyn delivered an organized packet to the accountant: a four-page Quicken report, the completed Tax Organizer, and a folder of 1099s.
 She was prepared to hand it over before the end of February.
 The accountant was elated and commended Carolyn on her judgment to acquire professional assistance.

 Moving forward into tax season, we at Eddy & Schein Group have some recommendations to reduce what can be a stressful process.
-Click here to download a free copy of our Tax Season Tip Sheet.
+Download a free copy of our Tax Season Tip Sheet.

 Tax returns range in complexity from the very simple to the extremely complicated, but the basic concept of preparing your tax materials is the same.
-If you or someone you know still feels too overwhelmed, a daily money manager/financial organizer can help.
+If you or someone you know still feels too overwhelmed, a personal finance manager can help.